-The Forum Secretariat is also mandated to coordinate the implementation of the Pacific Plan for strengthening regional cooperation and integration.
+The Forum Secretariat is also mandated to coordinate the implementation of the Framework for Pacific Regionalism.

 The Forum Secretariat also has an office in Geneva, Switzerland, for the Permanent Delegation of the Pacific Islands Forum to the World Trade Organization (WTO).

 As part of its outreach assistance to Members, the Forum Secretariat has desk officers in the Smaller Island States (SIS) of Cook Islands, Kiribati, the Marshall Islands, Nauru, Niue, Palau, and Tuvalu to complement the resources of its smallest Members.
 The Forum Secretariat also has a representative based in Solomon Islands and plans to widen representation in other member countries.

 The ultimate benefit of the Forum Secretariat’s activities is received by the People of the Pacific, particularly those of the Forum Island Countries.
 The Pacific Islands’ Forum Leaders and Members, as critical stakeholders, provide the Forum Secretariat with its direct mandate.
 Closer contacts between the Forum and non-sovereign Pacific Territories are by way of Associate Membership or Observer status to the Forum.

 The Forum Secretariat is also reliant on key stakeholders such as other Regional Partner Organisations and Development Partners for their cooperation and means to deliver the Leaders’ mandate.

 Finally, the Forum Secretariat informs and receives input from interested parties, such as non-governmental organisations, faith-based organisations, and other civil society organisations, collectively termed Non-state Actors.